pantheon-systems/decoupled-kit-js/web/docs/Frontend Starters/Next.js/Next.js + Drupal/add-ons.md

    npm create pantheon-decoupled-kit next-drupal-search-api-addon --outDir ./my-app-dir
    ```
 1. Follow the terminal prompts, accept the project diff changes
-1. Start your project locally and observe the new related content section that
+1. Start your project locally.
+Observe the new search input in the site header
-   displays at the bottom of post detail pages
+   along with added content under the `/search` route

 #### Building a New Project with the `next-drupal-search-api-addon`